eclipse-slm/slm/docs/docs/usage/users.md

 The following steps describe the process of adding a new user:

-1. Open Keycloak Admin Console by entering the following URL in your Browser: http://{{ hostname-of-slm }}:7080/auth/admin
+1. Open Keycloak Admin Console by entering the following URL in your Browser: http://\<hostname-of-slm\>:7080/auth/admin
 2. Login with the admin credentials of Keycloak (default: admin/password)
 3. Switch to realm "fabos"